j-stalder/sudoku-solver/README.md

 # sudoku-solver
 This short Jupyter Notebook contains a Sudoku-solver using a simple backtracking algorithm.
 Sudoku is quite a popular puzzle that is often found in magazines and newspapers.
 The rules are as followed: in a 9x9 matrix the number 1 to 9 should only be filed in once per column and per row.
-Further the board is divided in 9 little 3x3 matrices which have to include all numbers from 1-9.
+Further the board is divided in 9 little 3x3 matrices which have to include as well all numbers from 1-9.
 Backtracking is a general algorithm for finding solutions to some computational problems, notably constraint satisfaction problems.
 It abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.

 ## Getting started and prerequisites